itunesoobd-sketch/colab-vpn/README.md

 The `vpn_setup.py` script performs the following steps:

+1.  **Installs required packages.** It automatically installs the required Python packages from the `requirements.txt` file.
-1.  **Starts an ngrok tunnel.** It uses the `pyngrok` library to create an SSH tunnel to the Colab notebook.
+2.  **Starts an ngrok tunnel.** It uses the `pyngrok` library to create an SSH tunnel to the Colab notebook.
-2.  **Connects to a Google Colab notebook via SSH.** It uses the `paramiko` library to establish an SSH connection to the Colab instance.
+3.  **Connects to a Google Colab notebook via SSH.** It uses the `paramiko` library to establish an SSH connection to the Colab instance.
-3.  **Installs OpenVPN and Easy-RSA.** The script installs the necessary software on the Colab instance to create a VPN server.
+4.  **Installs OpenVPN and Easy-RSA.** The script installs the necessary software on the Colab instance to create a VPN server.
-4.  **Configures the OpenVPN server.** It generates the server configuration files and certificates using Easy-RSA.
+5.  **Configures the OpenVPN server.** It generates the server configuration files and certificates using Easy-RSA.
-5.  **Generates a client configuration file.** The script creates an OpenVPN client configuration file (`.ovpn`) that you can use to connect to the VPN server.
+6.  **Generates a client configuration file.** The script creates an OpenVPN client configuration file (`.ovpn`) that you can use to connect to the VPN server.
-6.  **Transfers the client configuration file to your local machine.** It uses the `scp` protocol to securely transfer the `.ovpn` file from the Colab instance to your local machine.
+7.  **Transfers the client configuration file to your local machine.** It uses the `scp` protocol to securely transfer the `.ovpn` file from the Colab instance to your local machine.
-7.  **Opens the OpenVPN client.** The script automatically opens the generated `.ovpn` file with the default application, which should be your OpenVPN client.
+8.  **Opens the OpenVPN client.** The script automatically opens the generated `.ovpn` file with the default application, which should be your OpenVPN client.

 ## Prerequisites